ccorcos/chetcorcos.com-2/README.md

 - consistent headers for articles with links back to home page
 - previous and next article buttons
+- restore scroll position with push and pop state

 - backward compatible urls with old chetcorcos.com